desyatkoff/sonido/README.md

 ## Configuration

-The config file will automatically created on first start and will contain this settings:
+The config file will automatically created on first launch and will contain these settings:

 ```TOML
 [config]